uPortal-Project/uPortal-web-components/docs/en/developer/create-web-component/VUE.md

 Then go to the address specified in your browser (for example <http://localhost:8080>) to see if it displays.

-To assemble the webjar and put it in the local maven repo where the uPortal-start project can find it, run:
+To assemble the WebJar and put it in the local maven repo where the uPortal-start project can find it, run:

 ```